-To ensure the safety of the community and our staff we ask that where possible you post all bond applications and forms to us at:
+To ensure the safety of the community and our staff we ask that where possible customers or lodge all bond applications using one of these methods:

 A bond is a security deposit the tenant gives the landlord at the beginning of a lease.
 The landlord must lodge it with Consumer and Business Services (CBS).
 At the end of the lease, it is returned to the tenant if there are no claims for cleaning, outstanding rent or other costs.

 From 1 November 2015, registered agents need to manage all new residential bonds online.

 The maximum bond for residential tenancy agreements is:

 - up to four weeks rent if weekly rent is $250 or less